 This car comes as a tip from Jon who writes: Here is a 1985 Buick Grand National that looks reasonably we preserved for its 30+ years for not-stupid-money.
 When new, they gave the Corvette a run for it’s money, and briefly, were the quickest US car made, turbo V6 and all.
 Find this 1985 Buick Grand National […]

 Find this 1983 Buick Regal Wagon GNX Clone here on eBay bidding for $2,025 reserve-not-met with 1 day to go, located in Olympia, WA.
 H/T to Oddimotive.
-See a cooler sleeper wagon? firstname.lastname@example.org
+See a cooler sleeper wagon? firstname.lastname@example.org *As an eBay Partner, DT may be compensated if you make a purchase.

 The Buick Regal was a G-body coupe from General Motors that introduced the US to turbocharged performance and in 1978 was one of three cars available with a factory turbo; the others were the SAAB 99 and Porsche 911 Turbo.
 While the 99 and 911 were available with manual transmissions beset with turbo lag, the […]